-More numbers that jump out on Carr: in the last four seasons, when he’s been on the field at any point in the fourth quarter with the score within eight points, or at any point in overtime, he’s thrown 21 touchdown passes and only three interceptions.
-Those sound like numbers you can take to Vegas!
+Between 2016-19, when Carr was on the field at any point in the fourth quarter with the score within eight points, or at any point in overtime, he’s thrown 21 touchdown passes and only three interceptions.
+Those sound like numbers you can take to Vegas.

 And while Big Ben ranks poorly in drives in which the Steelers needed a touchdown, he’s one of the best in clutch situations when only a field goal was required to give Pittsburgh the lead.
 In those situations, he has led drives that resulted in TDs or makeable field-goal tries – i.e., less than 55 yards – on 55.9% of his opportunities.
-Only Russell Wilson has done better over the last two decades.
+Only Russell Wilson performed better during this span.

 Highest Success Rate in Clutch Drives w/FG Needed for Lead